jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%204%20(EC2%20SSH%20Server).png)

-For networking configuration, we once again create a new security group to allow inbound traffic from **TCP port 22** (SSH) from the internet.
-To ensure SSH Server retains the same IP/hostname after stopping/restarting, we assign the server an Elastic IP address (public static IP).
+For networking configuration, we create a new security group to allow inbound traffic on **TCP port 22 (SSH)** from the internet (in production, we would limit this to trusted IPs only).
+To ensure the SSH server retains the same IP/hostname after stopping/restarting, we assign the server an **Elastic IP** (static public IP).

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%206%20(Elastic%20IP).png)